anabaei/javalearn/JavaSpring.md

     }
 }
   ```
-  * Write now you should be able to run it
+  * Write now you should be able to run it as `mvn spring-boot:run`

   </details>